piyushtiwary/SLR-Multimodal-Fusion-/README.md

-# Efficient Transformer-Based Sign Language Recognition (WLASL)
+# Transformer-Based Sign Language Recognition (WLASL)

 A lightweight, efficient Transformer-based Sign Language Recognition system using the WLASL dataset.
 Designed to run on low-end PCs with 8 GB RAM.